REDl3east/cappy/README.md

 | Shift+Drag                         | Continue drawing region as a square |
 | Right Click (Outside cropped area) | Exit Crop Drawing Mode              |
 | X                                  | Crop capture                        |

-### TODO
-- [ ] Flush all event that happen in between starting a save and ending a save.